UPPMAX/programming_formalisms/docs/sessions/deployment/documentation.md

         - &#9744; Installation instruction
         - &#9744; Tutorial: get started
         - &#9744; Citation
-    -
+    - Other levels like Wiki

-??? question "What about the other documentation forms?
+??? question "What about the other documentation forms?"

     **Further documentation for future projects**